walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 Key recovery restores the original key and DID, not credentials.
 A local save does not prove delivery to another device.
 Unavailable providers show their reported reason and can be checked again; returning to the app also refreshes the choices.

-Android offers encrypted-cloud backup and device transfer separately.
-Cloud backup requires Google to report end-to-end encryption available.
-Device transfer requires the source device and does not request a cloud copy.
-Hardware-required storage must pass the hardware check; Android Keystore without that requirement leaves the protection level to the platform.

-On iOS, choose No recovery backup to use Secure Enclave.
+On iOS, choose Create without a key backup to use Secure Enclave.
 Recoverable keys use Keychain or the encrypted wallet database because existing keys cannot be imported into Secure Enclave.

-Settings show the current key and recovery status.
+Settings → Protection and recovery shows the storage requirement, observed signing protection, key origin, signing approval and recovery status.
+Technical identifiers are available separately.
 To replace a key or its signing policy, use Reset wallet and repeat setup; this removes local credentials, which must be issued again.

 ## Local wallet data